 Sensorimotor Psychotherapy was developed by Pat Odgen and is a body-centred approach that focuses on the somatic symptoms of trauma.
 It holds that unresolved traumatic experiences end up trapped within the body.
 It is a combination of somatic therapies, attachment theory, neuroscience, cognitive techniques, and other techniques.

 The focus of Sensorimotor Psychotherapy is to use a person’s physical, mental, and emotional states to manage and relieve the physical sensation that are connected to the trauma.
-Details of the trauma do not necessarily need to be recalled for the treatment to be effective.
+Moreover, the details of the trauma do not necessarily need to be recalled for the treatment to be effective.

 Sensorimotor Psychotherapy can be beneficial for: